*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 iFit offers classes that are filmed indoors and outdoors in almost every class type.
 When taking an indoor cycling class, for instance, it feels a lot like taking a studio class.
 There’s an instructor that leads it and the camera will also show other people riding in person with the instructor as well.

 Some of the other indoor classes, like the ones on the mat, feature just the instructor.
 The nutrition and cooking classes are typically filmed inside, often in a kitchen.
-The TED talks that they offer are filmed indoors as well.
 All of the indoor classes on iFit are in excellent studios and indoor locations.

 As of right now, when you use smart gym systems like The Vault from NordicTrack, the classes are inside with just the instructor against a black screen.
 They are filmed this way because The Vault and the ProForm Vue Home Gym are both reflective so you can see yourself, as well as the instructor while you exercise.
 This is great, but since these classes are filmed this way, they are a little bit more limited with how many they offer, especially compared to all of the other classes available on iFit.